-(For more general services, please scroll down to the bottom of the page)
+(For more general services, such as presenting, please scroll down to the bottom of the page)

 School Consulting for Year 2018-2019

 Dear Superintendents, Special Education Directors, and/or Pupil Services Directors,

 After 14 years of autism/Asperger school consulting (mostly in NYC), I recently decided to share some controversial truths about schools in one of the articles I had published this past April.
 Writing in Exceptional Parent magazine I discussed the underused concept of peer support in schools for students diagnosed with autism, or for that matter, any non-apparent disability.
 “Sure,” you might think, “we always try to match up, for instance, African-American staff with African-American kids, because we know that a child from any marginalized community will better relate to a grown-up with a similar background and experiences.”

 Well, if you or your Special Education/Pupil Services Director know this, then why don’t you apply this same principle to your students with non-apparent disabilities?
 And with an ever-increasing prevalence level, can you afford not to?

 As I write you to seek (ideally, a 90-day) contract for school year 2018-2019, I hope that you’ll also peruse the article, as it outlines many of the traps that administrators fall into with their thinking, and their fears, as they unwillingly prevent the anxiety-reducing relief of shared experience from enriching their students’ lives.
 After 28 years of living in the City, I recently spent the last four years seeing the sad, yet illuminating difference in Wisconsin, I was amazed at how work that we began in New York in 2004 still has yet to reach middle America.